top of page

 She is devoted to creating spaces for women to reconnect with the landscape of their bodies, feel empowered by being womban & thus reclaiming spaces in their community such as having the right to farm, trade, create art, express & earn money.

 How many times I have prayed in ceremony on these lands of UK that all womben have access to the beauty of the circle.
-Meeting Ale felt like a true answered prayer.
+Meeting Maira felt like a true answered prayer.
 Thanks for your beauty walk hermana

 See Malé's work here.